+- Purging of non-Puppet-managed items in pxelinux.cfg is now optional.

+- pupmod-simp-tpm

 - IMA is disabled by default.

 - · simp-gpgkeys

 - Ensure that the keys are set in the correct locations for the target SIMP distribution.

 - simp-rsync

 - Removed spurious install messages.

-- · simp-util
+- simp-util

-- Fixed the targets of unpack_dvd.
+- Fixed the targets of unpack\dvd.

+- Added a use\fips boolean to simp config

-- pupmod-xinetd
+- · pupmod-xinetd

-- Fixed: The default log_type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'.
+- Fixed: The default log\type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'.

-- · pupmod-vnc
+- pupmod-vnc

-- Removed banners that broke some VNC clients.
+- Removed banners that broke some vnc clients.

 - simp-cli

 - simp config -a ANSWERFILE fails when an item has no answer

 - simp config -A ANSWERFILE prompts when an an item has no answer

 - The misleading -help documentation for -ff has been removed

-- The Config::Item use_fips now echoes its command unless @silent
+- The Config::Item use\fips now echoes its command unless @silent

 - The simp doc command path to the documentation has been corrected.

 - General usability improvements.

 - DVD

+- NetworkManager-wait-online is now set by default in the ISO supplied kickstart images.
+Without ths, it is possible for the 'runpppet' script to attempt to run prior to the network being initialized.

 - A default IP is no longer provided when booting from the ISO; simp config will set the network properly.

 - The default kickstart no longer attempts to chkconfig any services in the %post section.

-1.8 New Features
+1.1.8 New Features

 - · pupmod-auditd

 - Completely overhauled the module with a focus on better acceptance testing and format compliance.

-- pupmod-augeasproviders
+- · pupmod-augeasproviders

 - This was updated to 2.1.3.

 - The update to 2.1.3 caused the addition of all of the pupmod-augeasproviders modules below.

-- augeasproviders_apache
+- augeasproviders\apache

 - Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_base

-- Imported 2.1.3 to support the Augeasproviders stack.

-- augeasproviders_core

-- Imported 2.1.3 to support the Augeasproviders stack.

-- · augeasproviders_grub
+- · augeasproviders\base